ismrmrd/philips_to_ismrmrd/decode_notes.md

 1. the "current" bit-position, and
 2. a "current" 32-bit integer

 The bit-position starts at zero for each chunk.
 The first decoding requires reading an entire 32-bit integer from the encoded buffer.
 This is saved as the "current" value and the bit-resolution is subtracted from the bit-position.
-The *next* decoding will either extract the next `n`-bit integer (`n = bit-resolution`) from the "current" value, or, if the bit-position is less than the bit-resolution, read another 32-bit integer from the encoded buffer, and update the "current" value and bit-position accordingly.
+The *next* decoding will either extract the next `n`-bit integer (`n = bit-resolution`) from the "current" value, or, if the bit-position is less than the bit-resolution, read another 32-bit integer from the encoded buffer, binary `or` it with the remaining "current" value, and update the "current" value and bit-position accordingly.